shredware/blog/content/meet-our-team-mark.md

 have access to a particle accelerator to fool around with, I decided to officially pursue the natural science route.
-Having extensive exposure to the pre-commercial Internet, I became more interested in the computational aspects of working with a near-infrared astrononmy group attempting to image proto-stellar disks around nearby suns.
+Having extensive exposure to the pre-commercial Internet, I became more interested in the computational aspects of working with a near-infrared astronomy group attempting to image proto-stellar disks around nearby suns.
 This led to a stint designing a virtual reality operating system (MOSES) at the Human Interface Technology Laboratory in Seattle, WA.
 After drifting around the states in an '87 Civic hatchback, washing dishes and writing poetry, I found myself driving to an apartment in Harlem, NYC on the day of Clinton's first inauguration.
-Quickly swept up in the commercializing Internet, Mark worked for a variety of established firms and scrappy startups at the daybreak of what we now know as the World Wide Web.
+While wandering around comparing the New York I had read about with the New York I know lived in, I was quickly swept up in the commercializing Internet.
+As it turns out, I worked for a variety of established firms and scrappy start ups at the daybreak of what we now know as the World Wide Web.

 ## What is your role in CloudFleet?